-- Duration of efficacy: Effective for at least 2 years, but may be much longer if not removed. - Route of administration: Surgically inserted after proper sterilization (See MGA Implant Product Page). - Latency to effectiveness: 1-2 weeks. - Dosing: Doses vary by taxon.
-Dosing guidelines can be found on the MGA Implant Product Page. - Estrous cycles during contraceptive treatment: Unusual but can sometimes occur. - Use during pregnancy: There is no evidence of problems during early pregnancy; however not recommended in late pregnancy because of the possibility of prolonged gestation, although the effect may depend on species and dose. - Use during lactation: Can be used in lactating females. - Use in seasonal breeders: Implants should be placed at least 1 month prior to breeding season. - Reversibility: Generally reliable after implants are removed. - Use in prepubertal animals: The lack of data on pre-pubertal treatment and potential long-term effects on fertility contraindicates recommending contraception before puberty. - Behavioral effects: Data deficient. - Effects on physical characteristics: Data deficient. - Other: Please note that MGA implants are not available outside the U.S.
+- Duration of efficacy: Effective for at least 2 years, but may be much longer if not removed. - Route of administration: Surgically inserted after proper sterilization (MGA Implant Product Page). - Latency to effectiveness: 1-2 weeks. - Dosing: Doses vary by taxon.
+Dosing guidelines can be found on the MGA Implant Product Page.
+Dosages for New World Primates must be much higher than in other primates to be effective. - Estrous cycles during contraceptive treatment: Unusual but can sometimes occur. - Use during pregnancy: There is no evidence of problems during early pregnancy; however not recommended in late pregnancy because of the possibility of prolonged gestation, although the effect may depend on species and dose. - Use during lactation: Can be used in lactating females. - Use in seasonal breeders: Implants should be placed at least 1 month prior to breeding season. - Reversibility: Generally reliable after implants are removed. - Use in prepubertal animals: The lack of data on pre-pubertal treatment and potential long-term effects on fertility contraindicates recommending contraception before puberty. - Behavioral effects: Data deficient. - Effects on physical characteristics: Data deficient. - Other: Please note that MGA implants are not available outside the U.S.